softwaremagico/ThinkMachine/README.md

 </translator>
 ```

-Basically, what you must do is add a new line under the one containing the word “Español” the same way and BEFORE the one that contains the code </translator>.
+Basically, what you must do is to add a new line under the one containing the word “Español” the same way and BEFORE the one that contains the code `</translator>`.
 Changing the name of the language that we want the program show and the content of “abbrev” with a code that connect with it.
 This code will be the one we use on the files for searching the available languages.
 For example, if we want to add Italian to the program we should add a line containing:

 `<languages abbrev="it" >Italiano</languages>`

-The `abbrev` value will be used in the next steps of the translation.
+Also the `abbrev` value will be used in the next steps of the translation.

 After adding a language, you must now translate the file `character_sheet.xml`.
 Add the new translations using the tag defined in the previous file.
 In our example, you need to write the new text as `<it>Some new italian text</it>`.
 Create a translation for any element thats appear on this file.